aszorko/COROBOREES/README.md

 will run analyses on these data and produce Figures 2&4 and statistics.

 `$python CPG/paper3_results2.py`
-generates Figure 3 using the Unity interface (see below).
+generates Figure 3 using the Unity interface.
+Must be run from command line in the virtual environment.